gliboc/simeon/README.md

 The file `astAlg.ml` contains type definitions for the relational algebra expressions and operators.
 It is possible to load csv files into a relation with functions defined in the file.

-These expressions can be interpreted using the code in `interpret.ml`.
+These expressions can be interpreted using the code in `interpreter.ml`.
 Our current data type is only a record field with the field instance containing a `string string list` and the field name containing the name of the relation.

+### Data

+Our data consists in three field records of type `data` defined in `data.ml`.
+This module also contains primitives for reading and writing files in CSV format.

 ### miniSQL